BRISC: Annotated Dataset for Brain Tumor Segmentation and Classification: Technical Validation

 Establishing baseline performance is a critical step in evaluating any newly proposed dataset, as it sets a reference point for further research and model development \cite{cheng2024interactive}.
-To validate the effectiveness and versatility of our Brain Tumor MRI Dataset, we conducted experimental evaluations on segmentation task.
+To validate the effectiveness and versatility of the BRISC dataset, we conducted experimental evaluations on segmentation and classification tasks.

-This section presents a comprehensive analysis of the model used, including their performance metrics, and discusses the implications of these results in the context of the dataset’s characteristics and potential applications in medical imaging.
+This section presents a comprehensive performance analysis of several standard baseline models.
+We report their performance metrics to establish clear benchmarks for the dataset.
+These results demonstrate the dataset's quality and utility for developing and testing new models in medical imaging.